-We believe that the conflict of interest provisions in section 9 should be interpreted flexibly and in a manner that is sensitive to context and to derivatives market participants' reasonable expectations.
+The conflict of interest provisions in section 10 should be interpreted flexibly and in a manner that is sensitive to context and to derivatives market participants' reasonable expectations.
 For example, a derivatives firm and the derivatives party with which it transacts bilaterally hold opposing positions under the same derivative and this may represent an inherent conflict of interest in the narrow context of that specific derivative.
+We further recognize that transacting in certain commodity derivatives markets, such as energy derivatives markets, may also necessarily involve counterparties that have competing interests.
 We recognize, therefore, that it may not necessarily be appropriate to apply the conflict of interest provisions under the Instrument to derivatives market participants in the same manner as the relevant conflict of interest provisions would apply to securities market participants.